 Can you imagine the feeling of being a mountaineer standing at the bottom of Mount Everest with a plan to climb to the top?
 It doesn’t happen all at once.

-It happens step by step, being intentional about where you’re placing your feet, how much energy you’re using, and your route.
+It unfolds step by step.
+Being intentional about where you’re placing your feet, how much energy you’re using, and your route.

 Achieving your goals step by step with consistent action is how you will create what you set out to create.

-Most women are surprised by how supportive and empowering it can be to start and continue the process of envisioning, breaking it down, creating daily consistent steps, and celebrating what’s going great.
+Most women are surprised by how supportive and empowering this method can be.
+The method includes the process of envisioning, breaking it down, creating daily consistent steps, and celebrating what’s going great.